Alberta Gaming and Liquor Commission (AGLC)

 British Columbia Liquor Distribution Branch (LDB)

-• operates two distribution centres (DCs), in Vancouver and Kamloops; and
+- operates two distribution centres , in Vancouver and Kamloops; and

-As part of BC’s mixed model retail system, the LDB is committed to providing customers with an enhanced shopping environment, increased product selection and a high level of service.
-The LDB purchases beverage alcohol from more than 400 suppliers and manufacturers within the province, across the country and around the world.
-Licensed manufacturers in BC include 207 wineries, 31 breweries, 23 brew pubs, and 15 distilleries.
+As part of BC’s mixed public-private liquor retail system, the LDB is committed to providing customers with an enhanced shopping environment, increased product selection and a high level of service at their 194 retail locations.

 Société des alcools du Québec (SAQ)